CITADEL: A Semi-Supervised Active Learning Framework for Malware Detection Under Continuous Distribution Drift: Evaluation

 \subsection{Comparison with Active Learning}

-Building on our baseline evaluation, we now incorporate active learning with \system to adapt the semi-supervised model over time in the presence of concept drift.
-This section presents our active learning setup and compares \system against prior approaches.
+Building on the baseline evaluation, we incorporate active learning (AL) into \system to enable continual adaptation under concept drift.
+This section presents CL setup and compares \system against prior approaches.

-\paragraphB{Experimental Setup} We follow the same temporal data partitioning protocol described in Section~\ref{sec:common-setup}.
-Consistent with prior work~\cite{chen2023continuous}, we adopt a \textit{warm-start} strategy in which the baseline model trained on the initial labeled dataset serves as the starting point.
-This approach has been shown to provide a more stable foundation for iterative adaptation compared to cold-start methods.

-At each test month, we first evaluate the model's performance on the current data.
-We then apply our multi-criteria sample selection strategy to identify the most informative unlabeled samples under various labeling budgets (i.e., 50, 100, 200, and 400).
-The selected samples are annotated and added to the labeled pool, while the remaining test samples are added to the unlabeled pool.
-The model is subsequently retrained on the updated pools, enabling it to progressively adapt to evolving malware distributions over time.
+\paragraphB{Experimental Setup} We follow the temporal data partitioning protocol described in Section~\ref{sec:common-setup}.
+Consistent with prior work~\cite{chen2023continuous}, we adopt a \textit{warm-start} strategy, where the model trained on the initial labeled dataset serves as the starting point for iterative adaptation, providing a more stable alternative to cold-start methods.
+At each test month, we first evaluate the model on the current data.
+We then apply the proposed multi-criteria sample selection strategy to identify the most informative unlabeled samples under various labeling budgets (i.e., 50, 100, 200, and 400).
+The selected samples are annotated and added to the labeled pool, while the remaining samples are added to the unlabeled pool.
+The model is then retrained on the updated data, enabling progressively adaptation to evolving malware distributions.